CASE STUDY NOV 6, 2025

 $20,605

-According to the terms we wrote into the notice of sale and the sales contract, the winning bidder immediately paid a deposit of 25% ($8,012.50) to the owners.
+Under the terms of the notice of sale and the timber contract, the winning bidder immediately paid a 25% deposit of $8,012.50 to the landowners.

-The winning bidder began logging the timber stand on Sept 30, 2024 after the landowner had been paid in full.
+The winning bidder began logging on September 30, 2024, after full payment had been made.

-The timber harvest took two weeks to complete and we oversaw the logging operation to ensure that all work was done as agreed, and restorations to the forest floor and staging area we made to.
+The harvest took two weeks to complete.
+We oversaw the operation to ensure the work followed the contract and that restoration of the forest floor and staging areas was completed as agreed.